Iowa State vs. Pittsburgh: Odds, spread, over/under - NCAA Tournament First Round

 - Iowa State is 16-16-0 ATS this season.

-- In the Cyclones' 32 games this season, the combined scoring has gone over the point total 11 times.
+- A total of 11 out of the Cyclones' 32 games this season have hit the over.

-- Pittsburgh has compiled a 21-10-1 record against the spread this year.
+- Pittsburgh has covered 22 times in 33 games with a spread this year.

-- A total of 21 Panthers games this season have hit the over.
+- Panthers games have gone over the point total 21 out of 33 times this year.

 Iowa State Futures Odds